wish/dev/README.md

         - subnet: 173.16.242.0/16
  ```

-Running 'dev foo build' will provide both docker-compose.yml configuration
+Running 'dev my-app build' will provide both docker-compose.yml configuration
 files to docker-compose with the -f flag.

-When 'dev foo up' is run, "my-external-network" will be created if it does not
+When 'dev my-app up' is run, "my-external-network" will be created if it does not
 exist.

-Run 'dev foo sh' to get a shell in the container or 'dev foo sh <command>' to
+Run 'dev my-app sh' to get a shell in the container or 'dev my-app sh ls -al'
-run command in your container (assuming you've mapped your project directory as
-a volume into the container.
+to run 'ls -al' in the project container.
+The "project" container is the
+container in the docker-compose.yml with the same name as the project in the
+.dev.yaml file.

 # Overview

 Run `dev` to see a list of Projects

-The commands are ordered by project.

 # Project Commands

-These commands are generated for each project that the dev tool locates.
-To
+The following commands are sub-commands added to each project added to
-run, you must first specify the project name.
+.dev.yaml.
+If no .dev.yaml could not be located, dev will look in the current
+directory for a docker-compose.yml file and add a project with the same name as
+the current directory.

 ## build

 Run docker-compose build for the specified project.
-This will the
-docker-compose.yml files found for the project appended to the list of
+The build will specify
-docker-compose.yml files specified in the configuration file for this project,
+all the docker-compose files in the project's `docker_compose_files` array.
-if one is specified.

 ## ps